jrantane/apiaxle/about.md

 # Licencing

-[Get in touch](mailto:phil@shellarchive.co.uk) if you would like to purchase a subscription to a non-GPL licence for Apiaxle.
+[Get in touch](mailto:phil@shellarchive.co.uk) if you would like to purchase a subscription to a non-GPL licence for ApiAxle.